-As noted in the response to question 5, above, the component will contribute to the sustainability of the groundwater basin and the stabilization of the groundwater table in fulfillment of the GSP sustainability goal.
-This will in turn meet the state policy expressed in Water Code Section 106.3 that "every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes."
+As noted in the response to question 2, above, the Component will contribute to the feasibility of implementing the GSP, which is necessary to stabilize groundwater levels and fulfill the sustainability goal for the Basin.
+This will improve the Basin's ability to meet the state policy expressed in Water Code Section 106.3 that "every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes."
 Furthermore, the State Water Board adopted a resolution in February 2016 stating in part that it would work "to ensure proper water resource allocation and efficient use, for the benefit of present and future generations."
 The stabilization of the groundwater table will contribute to this goal by helping sustain the estimated 2,258 domestic wells in the subbasin.
+Under this Component, the GSAs will continue their ongoing GSP implementation activities to operate the Basin sustainably within the defined Sustainable Yield and to prevent Undesirable Results, thereby preserving the Human Right to Water.